The name and its significance:

-Whom we name as ‘Chaitanya: or ‘Atma’ he is force.
-He is ‘Swarth’ ‘ meaning thereby the centre of gravity and the container of all.
-Matter is ‘Pararth’ i.e. for others, objective.
+Whom we name as ‘Chaitanya: or ‘Atma’ is essence of everything.
+He is ‘Swarth’ meaning thereby the center of gravity and the container of all.
+The matter is ‘Pararth’ i.e. for others, objective.
 All objects all enjoyment, the mental fancies, the intellectual convictions, the emotional perversions ‘ all these are illumined only by the light of the Atman.
 The Atman is the Supreme Enjoyer and there is nothing else other than Him.
 All things in the new merge in the Atman only.
 But the Atman is always unattached uncontaminated, steady and one without a second.
 We see that it is natural for the iron to be drawn by the magnet, for the clouds to melt in the sky, for the waves to disappear in the water.
 All these go to the source from where they have come.
 Know this to be the supreme attracting power of the Atman.
 These things have been dealt at length in ‘DNYAN MARTAND’.
 Those who desire to know the philosophy of this school will do it better to read and ponder over the book.

 Adhidaivik or the Ideological Approach

 This sect being monistic and all-comprising does not at all lay stress on or force anybody to be initiated by the mantra of a particular deity, because it is only Shri Prabhu who manifests Himself variously in this world and all forms are but only His manifestations.
 Differences do appear in the face of things, but essentially all Gods are one in their core and only a manifestation of the supreme reality.
-With this conviction firm in mind, one may take up any ‘mantra’ and it is sure to lead him to the goal.
-For the general public, we however recommend our ‘Shri Bhaktakarya Kalpadrauma”.
-Manik Prabhu Maharajki Jai’ which is a Maha-Mantra and should be said always.
-Besides the saying of the Universal prayer ‘Shri Manik Jai Manik’ in the morning and evening is also beneficial to all.
+With this conviction firmly in mind, one may take up any ‘mantra’ and it is sure to lead him to the goal.
+For the general public, we, however, recommend our ‘Shri Bhaktakarya Kalpadrauma”.
+Manik Prabhu Maharaj ki Jai’ which is a Maha-Mantra and should be said always.
+Besides the saying of the Universal prayer, ‘Shri Manik Jai Manik’ in the morning and evening is also beneficial to all.
 If anybody wants to perform a special Anusthan (penance) he should take up a mantra from ‘Shri Manik Sahasrakshar Kavacha’ and do Japam (repeated recitation) of the Mantra.
 One should follow the procedure as laid down in ‘Shri Dattatreya Kalpa’.